 - MDV Interactive selected as one of the Fastest Growing Private Companies in Baltimore by the BBJ.
 Read the article here

-- In November Marci had the pleasure of speaking to the National Association of Homebuilders (NAHB) about social media to help bolster membership and retain board members.
+- November – Presented to the National Association of Homebuilders (NAHB) about social media to help bolster membership and retain board members.
 The discussion inspired their incoming chapter leadership from across the country.

 - This summer, Marci was featured in the Baltimore Business Journal for being a Woman Entrepreneur.